flashdagger/zammadoo/docs/tutorial/caching.rst

 contain only the least recently used objects (LRU cache strategy).
 To clear the cache completely, just call the ``clear()`` method.

-If an object is changed outside of your code you can query the current data using the :meth:`tickets.Ticket.reload()` method.
+If an object is changed outside of your code you can re-query the current data using the :meth:`tickets.Ticket.reload()` method.

 .. code-block:: python